cedadev/nlds/docs/source/server-config/server-config.rst

-Here the ``user`` and ``password`` fields refer to the username and password for the rabbit server you wish to connect to, which is in turn specified with ``server``. ``vhost`` is similarly the virtualhost on the rabbit server that you wish to connect to.
+Here the ``user`` and ``password`` fields refer to the username and password for the rabbit server you wish to connect to, which is in turn specified with ``server``. ``vhost`` is similarly the `virtualhost` on the rabbit server that you wish to connect to. ``heartbeat`` is a recent addition which determines the `heartbeats` on the BlockingConnection that the NLDS makes with the rabbit server.
+This essentially puts a hard limit on when a connection has to be responsive by before it is killed by the server, see `the rabbit docs <https://www.rabbitmq.com/tutorials/tutorial-five-python.html>`_ for more details.

 The next two dictionaries are context specific.
 All publishing elements of the NLDS, i.e. parts that will send messages, will require an exchange to publish messages to. ``exchange`` is determines that exchange, with three required
 subfields: ``name``, ``type``, and ``delayed``.
 The former two are self descriptive, they should just be the name of the exchange on the `virtualhost` and it's corresponding type e.g. one of fanout, direct or topic. ``delay`` is a boolean (``true`` or ``false`` in json-speak) dictating whether to use the delay functionality utilised within the NLDS.
 Note that this requires the rabbit server have the DelayedRabbitExchange plugin installed.